OctopusDeploy/docs/docs/projects/custom-step-templates.md

 ![Step templates usage](images/step-templates-usage.png "width=500")

-If you have [version-controlled](/docs/projects/version-control/index.md) Octopus projects that are using action templates, you will be able to see a tab with version-controlled usages in up to twenty recently released projects.
-You can also search for usages in a specific branch or project using the filtering and advanced filtering.
-Usages of version-controlled projects are only detected in projects and branches that have been released.
+If you have [version-controlled](/docs/projects/version-control/index.md) projects that use step templates, you will be able to see a tab with version-controlled usages in up to twenty recently released projects.
+You can filter this list to search for usage in a specific branch or use the advanced filters.
+Step template usage for version-controlled projects is limited to projects (and branches) that have had a release created.

 ![Step templates usage 2](images/step-templates-usage-2.png "width=500")